mgsloan/mgsloan-site/posts/tree-based-computing/post.md

 Ergonomic Work-From-Home Setups" post][] for a bit more info.
 There will hopefully be a more detailed post about this in the future.

+**Update 2020-05-25**: The giant releasable zip ties work pretty well for a while, but they started breaking on me due to repeated flexion.
+Currently I'm just putting a leather belt around the keyboard, and this is working well, thankfully the belt holes were already at the proper length for it to loop around twice.
+See my ["suspending keyboard from ceiling" update][] for pictures of this.

+["suspending keyboard from ceiling" update]: /non-posts/computer-ergonomics#2020-05-25---suspending-keyboard-from-ceiling

 [Kinesis Advantage]: https://smile.amazon.com/Kinesis-Advantage2-Ergonomic-Keyboard-KB600/dp/B07K1SMRGS
 [28" long zip tie]: https://smile.amazon.com/gp/product/B001ARFF16/ref=ppx_yo_dt_b_search_asin_title